nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User searches list to check if patient is already in DoConnek Pro
+1. User searches list to check if patient is already in the system
-2. DoConnek Pro shows that there are no entries matching the patient's name
+2. System shows that there are no entries matching the patient's name
-3. User adds patient to DoConnek Pro
+3. User adds patient to the system
-2. DoConnek Pro confirms that the person has been added
+4. System confirms that the person has been added

     Use case ends.